carterbuce/NYC-Taxi-Fare/README.md

 - download the "train.csv" file from https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/download/train.csv and copy it into the "input" directory
-- run GenerateTrainingData to clean the train.csv data
+- run CleanTrainingData to clean the train.csv data
 - run either LinearModel or MachineLearningModel